pranavj1001/pranavj1001/README.md

 I'm a Senior Software Engineer from Mumbai, India.
 I can develop a web, mobile, and desktop application and lift a 110kg deadlift.
 My interests lie in learning new technologies, trying out pc games, cooking and exercising.

-🔭 I’m currently working on a very cool project which I'll add here very soon... probably...
+- 🔭  &nbsp; I’m currently working on a very cool project which I'll add here very soon... probably...
-🌱 I want to learn to fly a plane.
+- 🌱  &nbsp; I want to learn to fly a plane.
 Blame the new Microsoft Flight Simulator for the interest.
-⚡ Fun fact: Bears, beets, Battle Star Galactica
+- ⚡   &nbsp; Fun fact: Bears, beets, Battle Star Galactica

 Here are my stats